trkdtvc/Color-Picker/README.md

-# Color-Picker
+# Color Picker

-A simple React-based Color Picker application that demonstrates state management with hooks.
-Users can select a color using a controlled input, and the background updates in real time based on the selected value.
-Built with React and JSX, using a lightweight CDN + Babel setup for learning and practice purposes.
+A simple color picker application built with React that allows users to select and preview colors dynamically.
+The app updates the displayed color in real time based on user input.

+## Features
+- Select and preview colors dynamically
+- Real-time UI updates
+- Clean and minimal interface
+- Responsive layout

+## Tech Stack
+- React
+- JSX
+- HTML
+- CSS

+## Purpose
+Built as a practice project to reinforce React fundamentals such as component structure, state management, and dynamic rendering.